jeremiahsnapp/dev-lxc/README.md

 #### Destroy cluster

-Use the following command to destroy the cluster's servers and also destroy their custom, unique and shared images if you want to build them from scratch.
+Use the following command to destroy the cluster's servers and also destroy their custom and unique images if you want to build them from scratch.

 ```
-dev-lxc destroy -c -u -s
+dev-lxc destroy -c -u
 ```

 #### Global status of all dev-lxc images and servers